 Returning to Australia, Sara was admitted to legal profession in 2019 and has experience in corporate and employer sponsored migration, and hopes to also focus on judicial review, family and humanitarian visa matters.

-As a first generation migrant herself, she is passionate about empowering people to pursue opportunities and challenges in new countries, and looks forward to a career in assisting clients’ in achieving their migration goals.
+With a migrant background herself, she is passionate about empowering people to pursue opportunities and challenges in new countries, and looks forward to a career in assisting clients’ in achieving their migration goals.